top of page

 Q: I want to bring my child, but I'm worried about them floating too far from me.
 What can I do?

 A: No worries!
-Ask our bus driver for some cord to tie your child's tube to your own.
-We do not recommend tying more than two tubes together, however, as this can make it much harder to maneuver.
+Ask our bus driver for a tether to link your child's tube to your own.
+We do not recommend linking more than two tubes together, as this can make it much harder to maneuver.

 Q: Can I bring my own float?